bptlab/orion/Demonstration/Sepsis/README.md

 |:--:|
 | *Heatmap for change pattern exploration* |

 When clicking on one cell in the heatmap, the respective cell can be analysed in more detail.
-The figure below shows a histogram of the selected change patterns with its change pattern value differences.
-As the effect size of -0.9 indicates, most values are decreasing from "CRP AFTER Admission IC" to "CRP BEFORE Release A"
+The figure below shows a histogram of the selected change pattern with its change pattern value differences (the difference of the event atttribute values in the selected relation).
+As the effect size of -0.9 indicates, most values are decreasing from "CRP AFTER Admission IC" to "CRP BEFORE Release A".